Lani Hanchett

 Edwin Lani Hanchett (November 2, 1919 - August 11, 1975) was an American prelate who served as Bishop of Hawaii from 1969 to 1975.

 Education and early life

 Hanchett was born in Honolulu on November 2, 1919 to Alsoberry Kaumu Hanchett and Mary McGuire.
 His father was first doctor of Hawaiian ancestry to practice in the islands.
 He graduated from 'Iolani School in 1931 and was a graduate of the Church Divinity School of the Pacific and the University of Hawaii.
-On June 21, 1941, he married Puanani Akana, and together had four children.
-He was awarded a Doctor of Divinity from Church Divinity School of the Pacific in 1969.
+On June 21, 1941, he married Puanani Akana, and together they had four children.
+He was awarded an honorary Doctor of Divinity from Church Divinity School of the Pacific in 1969.

 Priesthood

 He was ordained deacon on July 20, 1952 and priest on September 19, 1953 by Bishop Harry S. Kennedy of Hawaii.
 He then became vicar of the Church of the Holy Innocents in Lahaina, Hawaii, while in 1959 he transferred to St George's Church in Honolulu to serve as its vicar.
 Between 1960 and 1967, he served as rector St Peter's Church in Honolulu.